 Tapestry Community Capital is Canada’s leading non-profit service provider for community bonds.
-For the last decade, Tapestry has been supporting social purpose organizations across Canada to assess, structure, market, and manage community investments.
-Tapestry raised over $90 million from over 4,000 community investors
+For the last decade, Tapestry has been supporting social purpose organizations across Canada to assess, structure, and manage community investments.
+Tapestry has supported in raising over $100 million from over 4,000 community investors.

 For media inquiries, please contact Stephanie Pinnington at Stephanie@tapestrycapital.ca.

 About the Housing Supply Challenge

 The Housing Supply Challenge is an innovative competition that encourages interested parties from across the country to propose creative solutions to Canada’s housing crisis.
 The goal: to help meet Canada’s pressing need for safe and affordable homes by breaking down barriers to the creation of new supply.